KunshSabharwal/MAD-Practical-File-Codes--6th-Sem-/README.md

 ## Practical 6, 7 - 4/4/26

--Integrate sensors such as accelerometer, gyroscope, or GPS and Add multimedia functionality such as capturing photos/videos, playing audio files, or integrating with social media sharing.
+- Integrate sensors such as accelerometer, gyroscope, or GPS and Add multimedia functionality such as capturing photos/videos, playing audio files, or integrating with social media sharing.

+## Practical 8, 9 - 11/4/26

+- Incorporate push notifications enabling the delivery of real-time alerts or messages to users and Develop a mobile application that interacts with a RESTful API to fetch and display data from a remote server.